seemasjustintalabat/android_coding_standards/README.md

 }
 ```
-* Inject the view reference into the presenter constructor and name like `GroceryDetailsView` without letter `I`
+* Inject the view reference into the presenter constructor and name it like `GroceryDetailsView` without letter `I`

 ### Implementation
 * The presenter must have a reference to the interactor and view.